markwpirie/projectivy-plugin-wallpaper-overflight/README.md

     },
 ]
 ```
+None of the fields are mandatory but you will need to set at least one url_* so that a wallpaper is loaded.

 # Note
 This plugin is provided as is, and is not affiliated with Aerials or Apple Inc.